 The NIH Pathway to Independence Award is an innovative program that provides an opportunity for promising postdoctoral scientists to receive both mentored and independent research support from the same award.
 The award provides up to 5 years of support consisting of two phases: the initial phase (K99) provides 1-2 years of mentored support to highly promising, postdoctoral research scientists.
 This phase is followed by up to 3 years of independent support (R00) contingent on the scientist securing an independent research position.
 Award recipients are expected to compete successfully for independent NIH R01 support during the career transition award period.
 The PI Award is limited to postdoctoral trainees who propose research relevant to the mission of one or more of the participating NIH institutes and centers.

 NIGMS encourages postdoctoral trainees to apply by their third year of postdoctoral training.
 Awardees must complete at least one full year of mentored training under the K99 phase before transitioning to the R00 phase.
 Individuals, who already have extensive postdoctoral training and expect to transition to an independent position in less than one year, may not be appropriate for this grant mechanism.
-In making funding decisions, NIGMS will give high priority to applications directly related to the missions of the five Institute divisions.
+In making funding decisions, NIGMS will give high priority to applications directly related to the missions of the Institute divisions.
 New K99 awards are generally made from April through September.
 Before preparing an application, each investigator is encouraged to contact NIGMS staff to discuss the potential application.
 In some cases, the applicant may discover that there are better options for his/her specific situation.

-Exceptions to the Five-year Limit
+Exceptions to the Four-year Limit

-In unusual circumstances, exceptions to the 5-year limit may be approved.
+In unusual circumstances, exceptions to the 4-year limit may be approved.
 An exception may be considered when a significant change in fields of study has occurred, such as moving from physical science to life science research, or when a significant break in training has occurred as a result of family responsibilities.
-Such unique exceptions will be considered on a case by case basis.
+Such unique exceptions will be considered on a case-by-case basis.
 Investigators are encouraged to contact NIGMS staff to discuss issues regarding eligibility prior to applying.
 In a cover letter with the application, the investigator should include an explanation of the special circumstances of his/her career training that warrants consideration for an exception.
-The applicant should provide similar information in the “career development” section of the application.
+The applicant should provide similar information in the "career development" section of the application.

 Mentored Phase (K99) Costs